r-hub/blog/content/post/2022-02-21-code-style/index.md

 -   [The Art of Readable Code by Dustin Boswell, Trevor Foucher](https://www.goodreads.com/book/show/8677004-the-art-of-readable-code) can be (even for those who do not view it as a beach read :cocktail:), a short, light and actionable read.

 -   [Refactoring by Martin Fowler](https://www.goodreads.com/book/show/44936.Refactoring) is an inspiration for the aforementioned keynote talk by Jenny Bryan.
 It defines code smells and refactoring techniques.
-See also the blogpost ["Explaining Variable" by Pete Hodgson](https://blog.thepete.net/blog/2021/06/24/explaining-variable/) (heard of via [Jenny Bryan](https://twitter.com/JennyBryan/status/1412140590842597385)).
+See also the blog post ["Explaining Variable" by Pete Hodgson](https://blog.thepete.net/blog/2021/06/24/explaining-variable/) (heard of via [Jenny Bryan](https://twitter.com/JennyBryan/status/1412140590842597385)).

 -   [The Programmer's Brain by Felienne Hermans](https://www.goodreads.com/book/show/57196550-the-programmer-s-brain) gives a perspective on e.g. how code smells or bad naming influence cognitive load.
 It is full of practical tips.